hamdi-bahloul/Credit-scoring-with-machine-learning-/README.md

 # Credit-scoring-with-machine-learning-
-Creating machine learning model to predict if a credit default
+Creating machine learning model to predict a credit default